Alpha Delta Phi Society: The Society

-With the adoption of the agreement, the Brown, Columbia, Stanford, and Wesleyan chapters withdrew from the fraternity.
-These four chapters established the Alpha Delta Phi Society that granted each of its chapters home rule to determine its gender makeup.
-The Bowdoin chapter joined at the society's first convention in 1993.
+With the agreement's adoption, the Brown, Columbia, Stanford, and Wesleyan chapters withdrew from the fraternity.
+These four chapters established the Alpha Delta Phi Society that granted each chapter home rule to determine its gender makeup.
+The Bowdoin chapter joined the society's first convention in 1993.
 The society adopted a constitution in October 1997 at its annual convention, ratifying it in 1998.
 Its first affiliate was formed in 1994 at Middlebury College.
-Between 2008 and 20015, affiliate chapters and chapters opened at Harvard University, the University of New Hampshire, the University of Pennsylvania, Binghamton University, George Washington University, Rensselaer Polytechnic Institute, and Ursinus College.
+Between 2008 and 2015, affiliate chapters and chapters opened at Harvard University, the University of New Hampshire, the University of Pennsylvania, Binghamton University, George Washington University, Rensselaer Polytechnic Institute, and Ursinus College.

-In August 2017 at the Alpha Delta Phi fraternity's annual convention in Minneapolis, Minnesota, the fraternity and the society replaced the 1992 agreement.
+In August 2017, at the Alpha Delta Phi fraternity's annual convention in Minneapolis, Minnesota, the fraternity and the society replaced the 1992 agreement.
 The new agreement brought greater parity and removed geographic restrictions on the use of the name Alpha Delta Phi Society.
 The language of the agreement was also simplified.

-Nomenclature and insignia
+In August 2023, the Lambda Phi chapter at Massachusetts Institute of Technology announced that they would go co-ed and begin recruiting and initiating new members of all genders, effective immediately.
+The Alpha Delta Phi Fraternity Board of Governors responded by promptly revoking Lambda Phi's charter.
+Within days, the Alpha Delta Phi Society Board of Governors announced that the Lambda Phi chapter had been granted affiliate chapter status with the society.
+Lambda Phi was accepted as a fully chartered chapter at the Alpha Delta Phi Society annual convention in March 2024.
+This was the first time since the formation and establishment of the society that a presently active Alpha Delta Phi Fraternity chapter voluntarily went co-ed and transitioned to becoming a society chapter.

+Symbols

-The Society continues to use the badge and crest of the Alpha Delta Phi fraternity.
+The society continues to use the badge and crest of the Alpha Delta Phi fraternity.
+Its motto is Manus Multæ Cor Unum or "Many Hands, One Heart".
+Its colors are emerald and pearl.
+Its flower is the Lily of the valley.

 Chapters

 The Alpha Delta Phi Society has seven active chapters, three graduate chapters, and three affiliate chapters.
 All chapters are gender-inclusive.
-Active chapters are noted in bold; inactive chapters are noted in italic.
+In the following list, active chapters are noted in bold and inactive chapters are noted in italics.